gkorpal/gkorpal.github.io/_drafts/draft2.md

 |Warranty |  1.5 to 5 years depending on the part | 1 year|
 |Bottomline | Sturdy and easy to repair | Mobility (0.71" thin and 2.65 lbs) |

 This will certainly an upgrade from the desktop computer I used a decade ago with Intel Pentium 4 CPU and 512MB RAM (no idea how did the graphics work in that machine).
+Though on paper Intel Core i7 4702MQ (my old Thinkpad) is not much worse than AMD Ryzen 3 3200G in terms of CPU performance, the AMD iGPU much better.
+For instance,  with the best graphic settings of [SuperTuxKart](https://supertuxkart.net/Main_Page), AMD gives 30 to 33 fps whereas Intel only gives 13 to 15 fps.

 The current AMD budget processors provide a much superior iGPU performance than their Intel counterparts.
 For example:
 * We can compare the entry level quad-core desktop processors from last year: Intel Core i3-9100 (MSRP $120) has better CPU but worse iGPU than AMD Ryzen 3 3200g (MSRP $100) ([benchmark](https://www.cpu-monkey.com/en/compare_cpu-amd_ryzen_3_3200g-952-vs-intel_core_i3_9100-924)).